dliangthinks/mindcraft/README.md

 - Replaced direct editor access with safer wrapper functions
 - Migrated components to use new type-safe utilities
 - Added new tooltip and click-outside hook components

+Mar 15
+Fix: Update Turborepo configuration for correct build order
+- Updated `typecheck` task to depend on `^build` instead of `^topo`
+- Ensures local packages are built before they are type-checked by dependents
+- Added deployment documentation